Vanadium-GITHUB/EoaNB/README.md

 If you wish to support the development of the mod, join the team, join our Discord Server and create an application in `#faq`.
 Applicants will be given the `Curia` Team Member Role and the `Disciplio` Trial Role.
 After passing the Trial Period, members will be fully accepted into the team and be given GitHub write access if applicable.

 Rules for Developers
-- Current General Development shall be pushed onto the `experimental` branch.
+- Current General Development for EoaNB shall be pushed onto the `experimental` branch.
 - All code should be error-checked before pushed onto the Github
 - Merging should be done carefully and procedurely.
 Do not override other developers' work without acknowledgment of the team.
 - If procedural pushing (including incomplete content) is crucial to development, request a new branch.